kekyo/TypeInferencer/docs/HowToPlay_en.md

 ## Type Inference Overview

-`TypeInferencer` is a plain and compact implementation of "type inference" used in computer language processing systems.
-In general, the process of type inference is implemented inside a language processor.
+`TypeInferencer` is a plain and compact implementation of "type inference."
+In general, the type inferencer is implemented inside a language processor.
 The language processors we are most familiar with, such as `F#`, `OCaml`, `Haskell`, and `Java`, have static type systems.
-Alternatively, dynamically typed systems may do some type inference to optimize their execution.
+Alternatively, dynamic type systems may do some type inference to optimize their execution.

 Type inference is the automatic computation and indication of the type of an expression by the processor, without explicitly indicating the type.
-For example :
+For example:

 ```fsharp
 // [*] F# expression - (1)